tund136/swift-ui-3.0/README.md

 ### 10. Swipe Actions
 A Swipe Action is only available for the List View.
 It performs certain actions when List Row swiped in the desired direction.

+### 11. App Storage Raw Representable
+Using App Storage Raw Representable now we can also store enum in the App Storage.